Monday, April 08, 2019

-This is a great program for new and first time puppy owners who have a new puppy at home but don’t have the experience or the extra time it takes to properly train and socialize a new puppy.
-At Schnauzers Of Taylor “Puppy Boot Camp” your new puppy will get what they need during this very important stage of development.
-Puppy socialization!
-Potty Training, ringing of potty bells, introduction to the leash, car rides, strangers, little kids, teenagers, big scary men, loud noises, other dogs, packs of dogs, house rules as well as an introduction to the basics like sit, down, back, leave it etc.
+This is a great program for new and first time puppy owners who have a new puppy at home but don’t have the experience or the extra time it takes to properly start to train and socialize a new puppy.
+At Schnauzers Of Taylor “Puppy Boot Camp” your new puppy will get a start on what they need during this very important stage of development.
+Puppy socialization start, Potty Training start, introduction to the leash, car rides, strangers, little kids, teenagers, big scary men, loud noises, other dogs, packs of dogs, house rules as well as an introduction to hearing the very basics like sit, down, back, leave it etc.

 Early socialization not only helps to build up their confidence but it helps to eliminate the chances of phobias and even aggression developing as adults.
 The most common cause of unprovoked dog aggression is the lack of proper early socialization during the most crucial time of a dogs life.. the first 3 months of age.

 Puppies are most accepting of new experiences between 3 and 12 weeks old.
 After that age, they become much more cautious of anything they haven’t yet encountered.
 From about 12 to 18 weeks old the opportunity to easily socialize the puppy ends-and with each passing week it becomes harder to get a young dog to accept and enjoy something that he’s initially wary of.
 After 18 weeks old, it’s extremely difficult, and sometimes impossible, to teach a dog to like something new, or help him become comfortable with something he finds frightening.